joshyam-k/csci221/lecture-notes/lec4.md

 Consists of numbers 0-9 and letters A-F

-The poition i of a digit d indicates its importance.
-It contributes $d\times 16^i$ to the value of the number
+The position i of a digit d indicates its importance.
+It contributes $d\times 16^i$ to the value of the number.

+One hex corresponds to 4 bits.
+This makes it very easy to convert between binary and hex as you simply replace every group of 4 bits with the corresponding hex digit.

 $DEAD_{16} = D\times 16^3 + E\times 16^3 + A\times 16^1 + D\times 16^0$